dazaiii/dazaiii/README.md

 ### Hi there 👋

-Currently I am working as Angular Developer.
-I have almost 3 years of experience as frontend developer.
+I'm detail oriented person with problem-solving skills and strategic thinking.
+I like to create user friendly and well-designed web pages.
+I have currently working in Angular and I have 4 years of commercial experience.

 #### Check website about me